University of Houston: Restructuring and growth

 In 1997, the administrations of the UH System and the University of Houston were combined under a single chief executive officer, with the dual title of chancellor of the UH System and president of the University of Houston.
 Arthur K. Smith became the first person to hold the combined position.
 Since 1997, the University of Houston System Administration has been located on campus in the Ezekiel W. Cullen Building.

 On October 15, 2007, Renu Khator was selected for the position of UH System chancellor and UH president.
 On November 5, 2007, Khator was confirmed as the third person to hold the dual title of UH System chancellor and UH president concurrently, and took office in January 2008.

 In January 2011, the University of Houston was classified by the Carnegie Foundation for the Advancement of Teaching as a research university with very high research activity.

-Between 2010-2022, undergraduate tuition increased by 47%, significantly outpacing inflation.
+Between 2010 and 2022, undergraduate tuition increased by 47%, significantly outpacing inflation.
 In 2022, many students reported being incorrectly classified as out-of-state residents, resulting in tuition bills up to $11,000 higher than expected.
 That same year, students reported that financial aid delays left them at risk of having classes dropped, with the university acknowledging processing backlogs.